WyattKribs/purple-lake-3539/README.md

 ## Extension
 ```
 Extension
-Best Friend
+Top Employees

 As a user,
-When I visit an employee show page,
+When I visit the department index page,
+Then I see a section for "Top Employees",
-Then I see the name of the other employee
+And in that section I see the names of the 3 employees in this department
-who has the highest count of closed tickets shared with this employee,
+who have the highest count of closed tickets,
-and I see the count of closed tickets that they share with this employee
+and next to the employee name I see their count of closed tickets
 ```